Fordham University Student Sydney Monfries Reportedly Fell From School Bell Tower While Taking Instagram Photo

 Monfries and her group of friends were reportedly in the middle of posting some of their pictures from the clock tower climb to Instagram when Monfries fell.

 “I heard they were just getting a better view of the city,” a senior identified only as Anne told the New York Post.
-“I think they were posting on Instagram when it happened.”

 The Keating Hall clock tower is closed to students, and those who go inside can face disciplinary action.
 University officials said the incident was now under investigation.